Why choose Lake Orta for a getaway in Italy?

 Path between hills, woods, and small hamlets, peaceful, near the lake

-Practical information for planning your stay
+Practical information to organize your stay

 When to visit Lake Orta?